+Discussion

+Table 11-2 is a baseline list of groups or roles to be included in the voting system.

 11.2.2-C – Minimum group or role permissions

-At minimum, the voting system must use the groups or roles from Table 11-2 and the voting stages from Table 11-1, to assign the minimum permissions in Table 11-3.
+At minimum, the voting system must use the groups or roles from Table 11-2 – Minimum voting system groups or roles for RBAC and the voting stages from Table 11-1 – Voting stage descriptions, to assign the minimum permissions in Table 11-3.